Iseratho/markdown-cv/index.md

 ## Research

 ### Publications

+Reiter-Haas, M., Parada-Cabaleiro, E., Schedl, M., Motamedi, E., Tkalcic, M., & Lex, E. (2021).
+**Predicting Music Relistening Behavior Using the ACT-R Framework.**
+*arXiv preprint arXiv:2108.02138.*

+Reiter-Haas, M., Kopeinik, S., & Lex, E. (2021, May).
+**Studying Moral-based Differences in the Framing of Political Tweets.**
+*In Proceedings of the International AAAI Conference on Web and Social Media (Vol. 15, pp. 1085-1089).*

 Reiter-Haas, M., Klösch, B., Hadler, M., & Lex, E. (2020).
 **Bridging the Gap of Polarization in Public Opinion on Misinformed Topics.**